 From time to time we may change our data processing activities.
 We will notify you of any changes to this policy as required by law.
 We will also post an updated version on our website.

-Please direct any comments or queries about this policy to: Head of Communications, Society of Authors, 84 Drayton Gardens, London SW10 9SB, or email firstname.lastname@example.org.
+Please direct any comments or queries about this policy to: The Data Controller, Society of Authors, 24 Bedford Row, London WC1R 4EH, or email firstname.lastname@example.org.

 If you are unhappy with the way we process your personal data, you have the right to lodge a complaint with the UK data protection authority – the Information Commissioner’s Office (ICO).
 Their website is www.ico.org.uk.